jhwong18/hadoop-shell-command/Basic_hadoop_admin_tasks.md

 ### Maintain disk free space in OS Space (Logs space and deleting old logs)
 <a name="OSspace">
-With the usage of Hadoop platforms and services, various issues regarding lack of memory space may occur in the servers:

-- Logical Disk Free space is too low
-- Swap memory (space) is too low
-- CPU Utilization is too high
-- Used memory is too high (Low RAM available)

-Logical Disk Free Space is too low is due to the lack of free space in either of the following folders:
+Low logical Disk Free Space is due to the lack of storage space in either of the following folders:

 - /opt
 - /tmp